1 Samuel 31 – The Death of Saul and His Sons

 Now the Philistines fought against Israel; and the men of Israel fled from before the Philistines, and fell slain on Mount Gilboa.

 b.
-The men of Israel fled from before the Philistines, and fell slain on Mount Gilboa: Gilboa was the location of the Israeli army camp (1 Samuel 28:4), meaning that the battle turned so badly for Israel that they were in full retreat back to their own camp.
+The men of Israel fled from before the Philistines, and fell slain on Mount Gilboa: Gilboa was the location of the Israelite army camp (1 Samuel 28:4), meaning that the battle turned so badly for Israel that they were in full retreat back to their own camp.

 2. (2) The death of Saul’s sons.

 Then the Philistines followed hard after Saul and his sons.
 And the Philistines killed Jonathan, Abinadab, and Malchishua, Saul’s sons.